ra1028/VueFlux/README.md

 ```

 ### Store
-The `Store` is manages the state, and also can be manage a shared state in application by making a shared instance.
+The `Store` manages the state, and also can be manage shared state in an application by shared store instance.

-`Computed` and `Actions` are only be access through this, also the same of change the state.
+`Computed` and `Actions` can only be accessed via this.
+Changing the state is the same as well.

-An `action` dispatched from the `store.actions` of the instance member changes only the designated store's state.
-On the other hand, an `action` dispatched from the `Store<State>.actions` of the static member will affect all store that constrained by same `State`
+An `Action` dispatched from the `actions` of the instance member changes only the designated store's state.
+On the other hand, an `Action` dispatched from the `actions` of the static member will affects all stores' states that constrained by same `State`.
 So this is also serves as __global event bus__.

-`Store` implement on a ViewController like so follows:
+`Store` implementation in a ViewController is like as follows:

 ```swift
 final class CounterViewController: UIViewController {